-Your dealer will be glad to provide any additional information you need, as well as answer any questions you might have about operating the equipment in your motor home.
+Your dealer will be glad to provide any additional information you need, as well as answer any questions you might have about operating the equipment in your coach.
 When it comes to service, remember that your dealer knows your vehicle best and is interested in your satisfaction.
 Your dealer will provide quality maintenance and any other assistance that you may require during your ownership of this vehicle.

-If you need warranty repairs while traveling, you may take your motor home to any authorized Winnebago Industries® dealership and request their assistance.
+If you need warranty repairs while traveling, you may take your vehicle to any authorized Winnebago Industries[®] dealership and request their assistance.

-See the Motor Home Service Dealer Directory in your InfoCase.
+See the Service Dealer Directory in your InfoCase.